 Enjoy your favorite beach eats on your next trip to the Grand Strand, but leave room for a little fine dining, too.
-No budget worries - for less than the cost of a seafood buffet, you can sit down to a white tablecloth experience and still have money for the water park.
+No budget worries - for less than the cost of a seafood buffet, you can sit down to a memorable culinary experience and still have money for the water park.

-The Fowler Dining Room is making waves throughout the Myrtle Beach area as the new hot spot for discerning diners.
-Creative, skillfully executed dishes are served here by reservation only to accommodate a growing following as well as the student chefs fine-tuning their already impressive skills in the kitchen.
+The Fowler Dining Room has been making waves throughout the Myrtle Beach area as a hotspot for discerning diners.
+Creative, skillfully executed dishes are served here by reservation only and spots fill up fast, especially for full-service fine dining and chefs table experiences.

 Desserts get the same thoughtful attention, so prepare to be impressed from start to finish.
-Wine and coffee are offered for perfect pairings.
 If it sounds a little highfalutin, you get the drift: This isn't fast food.

 Like many of South Carolina's finest eateries, the menu at Fowler Dining Room changes according to availability of ingredients.
 Because days and times of operation are limited and change according to the school calendar, make lunch and dinner reservations far in advance.
 (One of the best ways to get updated info is to visit the Institute's Facebook page.)

 And once you snag a coveted seat at the table, sit back, soak in the ambiance and indulge in one of South Carolina's best-kept culinary secrets.